aidyp/adp/unlisted/zelda.md

 A friend of mine decided to hold an elimination tournament for the best video game of all time.
 It got tense at times.

 It was mostly nostalgia that got us going.
-Midway through the tournament I decided to make a console that played all game.
-It's a little like an altar to nostalgia.
+Midway through the tournament I decided to make a console that played all those old games.
+An altar to nostalgia.
 This blog post is about that.

 Oh, and Pokemon Blue won the tournament.